sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex9_DLP Policy_Power_Automate.md

 In this task, Holly wants to create a data lost prevention policy for the flows that she plans to create as part of her pilot project.
 In this task, she will initially add the **SharePoint** connector to **Business** group.
 She will then see how this affects the flow that she just created.

-1. After having completed the prior exercise in which you created a flow in Power Automate and assigned to it an additional owner, you should still be logged into **LON-DC1-ID** as **ADATUM\Azureuser Administrator** and a password of **Pa55w.rd**; if not, then do so now.
+1. After having completed the prior exercise in which you created a flow in Power Automate and assigned to it an additional owner, you should still be logged into **LON-DC1-ID** as **ADATUM\Azureuser Administrator** and enter the password as provided in the environment details; if not, then do so now.

 2. You should still have your Edge browser open to the **Microsoft Power Automate** tab, which should still be displaying the **Flows** window and the **Shared with me** tab.
 If not, then repeat the steps you performed in the prior task to get to this tab (from **Power Automate studio**, select **My flows**, and then select the **Shared with me** tab).